 This is a general guide only-specific course numbers which meet these requirements vary from school to school.
-For a specific list of the courses which meet the UAMS prepharmacy requirements from Hendrix College, contact Dr. Caro or the UAMS College of Pharmacy Registrar's office.
+For a specific list of the courses which meet the UAMS pre-pharmacy requirements from Hendrix College, contact Dr. Caro or the UAMS College of Pharmacy Registrar's office.

-Category English/ Communication Semester hours req.
-9 hours (3 courses) Courses to choose from ENGL 110 Intro to Academic Writing or higher, any course.
-TART 110 The Art of Public Speaking Mathematics 3 to 6 hours (depending upon placement by Math Dept.) (1 or 2 courses) MATH 130 Calculus I (not survey or business) Chemistry 16 hours (12 lecture, 4 lab) (4 courses) CHEM 110 General Chemistry I and lab, CHEM 120 General Chemistry II and lab, CHEM 240 Organic Chemistry I and lab, CHEM 250 Organic Chemistry II and lab
+CATEGORY SEMESTER HOURS REQ.
+COURSES TO CHOOSE FROM English/ Communication 9 hours (3 courses) ENGL 110 Intro to Academic Writing or higher, any course.
+TART 110 The Art of Public Speaking Mathematics 3 to 6 hours depending upon placement by Math Dept. (1 or 2 courses) MATH 130 Calculus I (not survey or business) Chemistry 16 hours (12 lecture, 4 lab) (4 courses) CHEM 110 General Chemistry I and lab, CHEM 120 General Chemistry II and lab, CHEM 240 Organic Chemistry I and lab, CHEM 250 Organic Chemistry II and lab Biology 12 hours (9 lecture, 3 lab) (3 courses with labs) BIOL 150 Cell Biology , BIOL 220 Zoology , and BIOL 340 Microbiology with labs.
+Check with pre-pharmacy advisor for additional courses.